 Navy blue coat, sky blue shirt, navy blue sweater, blue tie, dark grey trousers, grey socks and black formal leather shoes.
-All students shall be in prescribed dress for five days in a week (Monday to Friday), guest lectures, industrial visits and interviews.
+All students shall be in prescribed dress from Monday to Saturday (except Wednesday & Saturday), guest lectures, industrial visits and interviews.
 No student will be allowed to attend the class without wearing prescribed dress.
-A fine of $\gtrless$ 100/- per day shall be realized for violation of dress code by the Dean of the College
+A fine of ₹ 100/- per day shall be realized for violation of dress code by the Dean of the College